Why You NEED Omega 3 Fish Oil.

 Omega 3 deficiency is quite serious, and can kill you

 There are now health experts who consider that an inadequate supply of the Omega 3 fats in our diet is one of the most serious health issues confronting our generation.
 And studies are showing that a low level of the Omega 3 fatty acids in our diet is as serious a health problem as other high risk issues like a high intake of the trans fats, or a low intake of fruit and vegetables, or the use of alcohol.
+And that we should increase our intake of Omega 3

 In particular there is now extremely solid research supporting the heart health benefits of a higher intake of the Omega3 fats.
 The American Heart Association, on its website, urges us all to maintain a minimum intake of these essential fatty acids for the benefit of our heart, and evidence is clearly showing that a deficiency of these essential fatty acids can increase our risk of stroke and heart attack and even death.